rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/discovery/udp_sweep.md

 ## Description

-The “udp_sweep” module scans across a given range of hosts to detect commonly available UDP services.
+The `udp_sweep` module scans across a given range of hosts to detect commonly available UDP services.

 ## Verification Steps